dannguyen/csvviz/README.rst

 But undocumented so far, other than running ``$ csvviz --help``

-* Free software: MIT license
 .. * Documentation: https://csvviz.readthedocs.io.

 Features
 --------

-* TODO
+* Can do the standard chart types
+* Produces validated Vega-lite JSON output that can be reused
+* Free software: MIT license

 Credits
 -------